critique-gaming/crit-boilerplate/README.md

 ## Build script

+1. Install LuaJIT.
+Your OS's package manager (`apt`, `brew`, etc.) should have it.
+For Windows, [ULua](https://ulua.io) is a great prebuilt distribution.
-Install LuaJIT and run `luajit deploy.lua_ --help` to see all the available options.
+2. Run `luajit deploy.lua_ --help` to see all the available options.

 Most of the options are configurable from the command line or with environment variables.
 You can also create a `.deploy_env` file (a Lua module which returns